JasperBoom/genomescan/HPC.md

 ## clinvar-giab-data
-This folder contains subfolders with VEP tabular files based on vcf files collected from ClinVar. the folder name indicates what kind of cancer was used as search term in ClinVar.
+This folder contains subfolders with VEP tabular files based on vcf files collected from ClinVar.
+The folder name indicates what kind of cancer was used as search term in ClinVar.
 These files are used by the R scripts.
 It also contains a header vcf file, which is used to create new vcf files.